makandra/assignable_values/README.md

     song.artist = lt2
     song.valid? # => false

-Similiar to scalar attributes, associations are only validated when the foreign key (`artist_id` in the example) changes.
+Similiar to scalar attributes, associations are only validated when the foreign key (`artist_id` in the example above) changes.
 Previously saved values will remain assignable until another association has been saved.

+Validation errors will be attached to the association's foreign key (`artist_id` in the example above).

 How assignable values are evaluated